 Establish hours of operation

-While writing your business plan, you will likely have already decided your business hours.
-Many gas stations, especially in high-traffic areas, are open 24/7, and if you want to keep up with the competition, you might have to do the same.
+When you write your business plan, you’ll probably decide on your operating hours.
+Many gas stations, especially in busy areas, are open 24/7.
+If you want to keep up with the competition, you might have to do the same.
+That means hiring enough employees to cover all shifts.

 Learn about inventory management